JetBrains/kotlin-native/INTEROP.md

 ## Platform libraries ##

- Note that in many cases there's no need to use mechanisms described below, as for APIs available on the platform standartized bindings called platform libraries [PLATFORM_LIBS.md](PLATFORM_LIBS.md) could be used.
-For example, POSIX on Linux/macOS platforms, Win32 on Windows platform, or Apple frameworks on macOS/iOS are avilable this way.
+ Note that in many cases there's no need to use custom interoperability library creation mechanisms described below, as for APIs available on the platform standartized bindings called [platform libraries](PLATFORM_LIBS.md) could be used.
+For example, POSIX on Linux/macOS platforms, Win32 on Windows platform, or Apple frameworks on macOS/iOS are available this way.

 ## Simple example ##

-Build the dependencies and compiler (see `README.md`).

 Install libgit2 and prepare stubs for the git library: